 In fact, Newsweek has ranked Randolph College first in the nation for the accessibility of professors, and they consistently are rated among the nation’s best…

 Low student-faculty ratios ensure that Randolph students receive not only individualized attention in the classroom, but opportunities for research, publication, and mentoring.

 These close relationships have been a hallmark of the College since it opened its doors to students in 1893.

-Ninety-five percent of faculty hold terminal degrees and 71 percent hold tenure.
-Randolph employs about 72 full-time faculty members, 35 adjuncts, and 11 employees who are part-time or staff with faculty status.
+Ninety-four percent of faculty hold terminal degrees and 71 percent hold tenure.
+Randolph employs about 68 full-time faculty members, 61 adjuncts, and 5 faculty who have staff responsibilities or library status.